 While there are many factors that influence thyroid function, recent research suggests that gut health may be a key player.
 The trillions of microbes that reside in your gut have a profound influence on the production of hormones in the body—including thyroid hormones.
-Read on to find out if a disrupted gut microbiota might be contributing to your thyroid problem, and learn how healing your gut could improve your thyroid function.
+Read on to find out if a disrupted gut microbiome might be contributing to your thyroid problem, and learn how healing your gut could improve your thyroid function.

 A central principle of functional medicine is addressing the underlying cause of a disease, as opposed to just treating symptoms.
 In a previous article on the blog, I discussed the connection between overall gut health and the thyroid.
 In this article, we’ll focus on the microbes themselves and the many ways in which they are connected to thyroid function.